 Add the halved potatoes to a separate zip top bag and add the remainder of the marinade.
 Seal and move to coat the potatoes.

 Marinate the chicken and potatoes in the fridge for 30 minutes or overnight.

-STEP TWO: Preheat oven to 425F.
+SECOND: Preheat oven to 425F.
 Line a rimmed baking sheet with foil (for easy cleanup) or you can spray with non-stick spray.

 Arrange the chicken and potatoes on the baking sheet.
 Do not add excess marinade from the bags.